we-taper/Draft/README.md

         Notes for the book *The Quantum Theory of Fields* by Weinberg.

+    * Quantum Field Theory in a Nutshell

+        Notes for the book *Quantum Field Theory in a Nutshell* by A. Zee.

 * **Photosynthesis** Course Note

 Notes taken when I am attending the course *An Introduction to